Robust Task Scheduling for Heterogeneous Robot Teams under Capability Uncertainty: Related Work

 \section{Related Work}

-According to the taxonomy in \cite{korsah2013comprehensive, gerkey2004formal}, the above-proposed problem is a task allocation problem in the category CD-[ST-MR-TA]: complex task dependencies (CD), single-task robot (ST), multi-robot tasks (MR), and time-extended assignment (TA).
+According to the taxonomy in \cite{korsah2013comprehensive, gerkey2004formal, khamis2015multi, nunes2017taxonomy, rizk2019cooperative, prorok2021beyond}, our framework for the HTP deals with a task allocation problem in the category CD-[ST-MR-TA]: complex task dependencies (CD), single-task robot (ST), multi-robot tasks (MR), and time-extended assignment (TA).
 It is one of the most challenging task assignment categories and has been considered in few previous works in literature.
-The time-extended assignment considers scheduling, in contrast to the instantaneous assignment (IA), which only makes matches between tasks and robots.
+The time-extended assignment considers scheduling, in contrast to instantaneous assignments (IA), which only make matches between tasks and robots.

-While there are many previous works about multi-robot tasks, most of them decompose a multi-robot task into elements that can be handled by a single agent in a fixed way.
+While many previous works about multi-robot tasks are in the category [ST-MR-TA], most of their papers do not deal with complex tasks.
+Their papers decompose a multi-robot task into elemental tasks that can be assigned to a subset of single agents.
 If such a decomposition exists, the task decomposition problem is presolved and decoupled from the assignment and scheduling problem.
-Many previous works in coalition formation \cite{ramchurn2010coalition}, vehicle routing \cite{sundar2017path, korsah2012xbots}, job shop scheduling \cite{ozguven2012mixed, ku2016mixed, moser2020flexible}, and robotic soccer games \cite{liemhetcharat2011modeling, liemhetcharat2012weighted} deal with such non-complex (or compound) tasks.
-In \cite{korsah2012xbots}, the tasks are decomposed into roles for medical agents and transport agents while connected with scheduling constraints.
-In a job shop scheduling problem \cite{ku2016mixed}, a job (task) is decomposed into fixed operations that can be executed by a single machine (agent).
-In \cite{liemhetcharat2012weighted}, a soccer game is also composed of multiple roles that can be later assigned to a specific agent based on utility maximization.
+Many previous works in vehicle routing \cite{sundar2017path, korsah2012xbots}, job shop scheduling \cite{ozguven2012mixed, ku2016mixed, moser2020flexible}, and robotic soccer games \cite{liemhetcharat2011modeling, liemhetcharat2012weighted} deal with such non-complex (or compound) tasks.
+We refer interested readers to the survey paper \cite{korsah2013comprehensive} for more work with compound tasks.

-Among the systems that deal with complex tasks, \cite{jones2011time, pujol2015efficient} model the constraints between fire extinguishing and debris removal tasks such that at least one `clear' route to a fire extinguishing task can be identified.
-Since the solution set contains multiple combinations, the whole problem is deemed complex. \cite{yu2019coverage} models the specific recharging behaviors of an unmanned aerial/ground vehicle team under a coverage problem.
-While these example demonstrate approaches for dealing with complex tasks, the models used in these examples are specific to the application and do not generalize to other examples.
+There are systems dealing with complex tasks, but their models do not generalize and are applied to one specific problem.
+Examples include fire extinguishing and debris removal \cite{jones2011time, pujol2015efficient}, and a coverage problem of unmanned aerial/ground vehicles with recharging behaviors \cite{yu2019coverage}, where tasks are considered complex because multiple decomposition combinations are possible in the problem space.